GProSoftware828/Pow-Wow/README.md

 * **npm install** hit 'enter'
 * **rails s -p 2999** hit 'enter'
 5. go to your browser and type in the website address **localhost:2999** and make up users and check out the chatroom at localhost:2999/chatroom (vers.
 2.0.0 or 1.0.0)
-* chat room was fully functional until pushing up to GitHub and pulling back down locally- it causes a disconnection in actioncable that is currently being investigated; but you can see the chatroom component without the message props working in the database.
+* chat room was fully functional until beginning integration process- it is now going through database changes, please be patient to view working chatroom.

 Current builds: